Fire alarm call box: History

-John F. Kennard bought the patents from the government after they were seized after the Civil War, returned them to Gamewell, and formed a partnership, Kennard and Co., in 1867 to manufacture the alarm systems.
+Following the war, John F. Kennard bought the patents from the government and returned them to Gamewell, forming a partnership, Kennard and Co., in 1867 to manufacture the alarm systems.
 The Gamewell Fire Alarm Telegraph Co. was later formed in 1879.
 Gamewell systems were installed in 250 cities by 1886 and 500 cities in 1890.
 By 1910, Gamewell had gained a 95% market share.